developer3389/simplest-vpn/README.md

 > Our objective is for the community to verify these findings independently rather than relying on our claims.
 > This ensures the data remains objective and allows users to measure performance within their own network environments, where results will naturally vary based on hardware, network path, and configuration.

+## How to Develop Your Own VPN

+> [!NOTE]
+> Developing a distributed system like a VPN requires a specialized setup.
+> We have created a comprehensive guide covering everything from remote SSH development to synchronizing project contexts with AI:
+>
+> **Check out the guide here:** [vpn-dev-guide](https://github.com/developer3389/vpn-dev-guide)

+## Why not just use WireGuard?
+> [!NOTE]
+> For a detailed analysis of modern infrastructure challenges and the design philosophy of this project, see [another repository](https://github.com/developer3389/network-censorship-analysis).

 # Deployment Guide
 *This guide is designed for a clean installation of **Debian 13.***